 - 2.4.1 Whichever type of scheme is implemented, when the panel signals a constraint it monitors whether the customer successfully implements the first stage of constraint and, if not, initiates a second, more severe, stage of constraint.
-Typically this second stage trips a customer owned circuit breaker directly disconnecting all, or part of, their load (e.g. generation, energy storage and/or demand). - 2.4.2 If the second stage of constraint is not implemented successfully the panel sends an alarm to Control, allowing them to take further action, if required (e.g. tripping the metering circuit breaker).
+This second stage trips one, or more, customer owned circuit breaker/s directly disconnecting all, or part of, their load (e.g. generation, energy storage and/or demand). - 2.4.2 If the second stage of constraint is not implemented successfully the panel sends an alarm to Control, allowing them to take further action, if required.
+This could include tripping the metering circuit breaker where this is necessary to maintain the integrity of WPD's network.